 About the Flat Rate Scheme

-An alternative to the standard VAT scheme is the Flat Rate scheme.
-This is where a business will charge VAT to its customers as normal but will pay HMRC a set percentage of the total sales (inclusive of VAT) rather than offsetting the VAT it pays out to suppliers.
+The VAT Flat Rate Scheme (FRS) is a method of accounting for VAT.
+Under this scheme, a business will charge VAT to its customers as normal but will pay HMRC a set percentage of the total sales (inclusive of VAT) rather than offsetting the VAT it pays out to suppliers.

 Setting up the Flat Rate Scheme in Pandle

 If you didn't enter your VAT details whilst setting up your Pandle account, you use the Company Settings menu to enter them at a later date.

 Click the 'Settings' icon in your Pandle navigation bar, and select 'Company Settings' from the menu.